-The graduate program of the Cornell Law School is a small one, to which only a few students can be admitted each year.
+The graduate program of the Cornell Law School is a small one, to which only a few students are admitted each year.
 Financial resources for graduate scholarships and fellowships are limited.
 The Master of Laws (LL.M.) degree and the Doctor of the Science of Law (J.S.D.) degree are conferred.

 The LL.M. is intended primarily for the student who wants to increase his or her knowledge of law by work in a specialized field or, in the case of a foreign student, to gain basic knowledge of American law.
 The J.S.D. is intended primarily for the student who wants to become a legal scholar and to pursue original investigations into the function, administration, history, or progress of law.
 A small number of law graduates may also be admitted as special students to pursue advanced legal studies without being degree candidates.
+In general, however, such students must be degree candidates at another university.